Hindu American Foundation: SB403

-In early 2023, HAF was among several Hindu-American organizations that opposed the SB 403 bill, which aimed to explicitly add caste into the definition of ancestry under anti-discrimination laws in California.
-The proponents of the bill insisted that an explicit ban on caste discrimination was needed to raise awareness of this bias, but HAF contended that this proposal unfairly targeted Hindus; and may result in racial profiling against Hindu Americans.
+In early 2023, the HAF was among several Hindu-American organizations that opposed the SB 403 bill, which aimed to explicitly add caste into the definition of ancestry under anti-discrimination laws in California.
+The proponents of the bill insisted that an explicit ban on caste discrimination was needed to raise awareness of this bias, but the HAF contended that this proposal unfairly targeted Hindus; and may result in racial profiling against Hindu Americans.

 In May, the California State Senate passed the bill after a divisive debate.
-However, in October 2023, after sustained lobbying by HAF, California Governor Gavin Newsom vetoed the bill, agreeing that "caste discrimination [was] already prohibited under existing civil rights protections".
+However, in October 2023, after sustained lobbying by the HAF, California Governor Gavin Newsom vetoed the bill, agreeing that "caste discrimination [was] already prohibited under existing civil rights protections".

+Alliances with Christian nationalists

+Investigations into the HAF have revealed alliance-building with Christian nationalists, despite Hindu Americans being "significantly affected" by such elements.
+The HAF's Senior Director of Communications has argued that religious bigotry from Christian nationalists is ancillary to the threat of American progressivism, in comments endorsed by its managing director and CFO.
+The Hindu American PAC, an organization chaired by an HAF co-founder along with other members of its senior leadership, donated $5000 to the 2022 congressional run of David Brog, an associate of the Christian fundamentalist preacher John Hagee.
+Brog subsequently wrote an essay for Jews and Hindus to be the leaders of an "anti-woke" alliance; according to a report from Political Research Associates, this served as reciprocation for this support.
+Experts have argued that such an alliance means alignment with figures who regard Hindus as "pagan, heathen, or satanic"; a Jewish Currents report argues that at least 47% of hate crimes against Hindus called out by the HAF derive from Christian extremists or other associated elements, including accusations of devil worship.